 - Cable pulleys are included to give you a border range of exercises

 - The pull-up bar may not be high enough for some athletes

-If you don’t want fitness equipment to take up too much workout space, then this wall-mounted half-rack might be the right choice.
-The short power rack may even fold closer to the wall when you’re finished with it.
+The short power rack can even fold closer to the wall when you’re finished with it.

 It also comes with the most adjustment holes (39 in total), which isn’t something you’ll find on other squat racks.

 - 39 adjustments

 - Provides the largest number of adjustment settings